stuycs-softdev-fall-2013/stuycs-softdev.github.io/minutia_instructions.md

 1. git pull the in the stuycs-softdev.github.io repository.
-2. go into the posts directory and create the new file or edit the existing one.
+2. go into the posts directory and create the new file or edit the existing one
 3. It should be named using the form *year-month-day-pd#-title.md* or *year-month-day-pd#-title.html* .
 Use the extension .html if you're writing html and .md if you are using markdown.
 For example, a period 7 minutia posting might be named **2013-09-23-pd7-this_is_the_title.md**

 Make sure the file has the following on top: